by Sebastian R. Fama

 Passive election refers to the cardinal himself being elected pope.
 This may seem odd at first glance.
 But it is necessary.
 Heresy can be a purely internal disposition without any outward manifestation.
 If a pope were a heretic and kept it to himself no one would know.
 If being a heretic would negate a papal election and you could never know for sure if a pope were a heretic, it follows that you could never know if we had a pope.
 If this were the case the Church would be in a constant state of chaos.
 We see this same principal applied to the Eucharist.
 The validity of the Eucharist does not depend on the worthiness of the priest.
 If it did you would never know if you were receiving a validly consecrated host.
-If a heretic actually became pope, the Church would be protected from his heresy by papal infallibility.
+If a heretic became pope, the Church would be protected from his heresy by papal infallibility.
 We have Christ’s word on that (Matthew 16:18).

-So, when radical traditionalists say they reject Vatican II it is only the tip of the iceberg.
-In practice they also reject Trent, Vatican I, Pope Pius IX, and Pope Pius XII.
-At the end of the day Traditionalists need to answer one question; what verse of Scripture or what Church teaching gives them the authority to pass judgment on the Magisterium?
-If they can’t answer they lose the argument.
-If they can they still lose the argument as they have proven Martin Luther right and Jesus Christ wrong in which case He wouldn’t be the Messiah.
-And if Jesus were not the Messiah, we would all be wrong.
+At the end of the day, Traditionalists need to answer one question; what verse of Scripture or what Church teaching gives them the authority to pass judgment on the official teachings of the Magisterium?
+If they cannot answer they lose the argument.
+If they can answer, they still lose the argument.
+Why you ask?
+Because they have proven Martin Luther right and Jesus Christ wrong.
+If Jesus was wrong, He would not be the Messiah.
+And if Jesus is not the Messiah, we are all wasting our time.
 But the evidence says otherwise.